Nobody wants bigger government

 Gun Safety

-Most Tennesseans support reasonable laws that make it harder for dangerous or unstable people to get firearms.
-Unfortunately our Republican legislators answer only to the gun industry.
+Most Tennesseans support reasonable regulations that make it harder for children to find guns, criminals to steal guns, and dangerous or unstable people to buy guns.
+Unfortunately too many of our legislators answer only to the gun industry, whose goal is to sell more products.
 Tennesseans—including children—are paying the price.
-Between 2011 and 2021, as Republicans loosened our state’s gun laws, the rate of gun deaths of minor children in Tennessee increased 180 percent.
-The Tennessee GOP has chosen guns over kids every time.
+Between 2011 and 2021, as our gun laws got looser, the rate of firearm fatalities of Tennessee children increased 180 percent.
+I believe every family deserves to live in a safe, vibrant community free of gun violence.

 04